whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-17-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <br>

-<p>The lapel pin is made of wood so it's both quality and unique at the same time, I like it.
-It'll go well for a spring or summer outdoor event.</p>
+<p>This lapel pin is made of wood so it's both innovative and unique at the same time, I like it.
+The style of this wooden lapel will be perfect for a spring or summer outdoor event.
+My husband definitely does not have a wooden lapel in his collection, so this is a first and I can't wait to see him wear it.</p>

 <br>